 Get Away from Yosemite Valley

 As the Yosemite Valley is the most popular and easily accessible part of the park, heading away from the Valley will offer a more tranquil experience.
 It will also offer some of the park’s most spectacular views – especially in the High Sierra.

 Head to the High Sierra

 Some of Yosemite’s most stunning scenery is located above 8,000 feet in the High Sierra.
 Not only does the High Sierra provide a reprieve from the peak season summer crowds, but it also provides a place to cool off from the summer heat in the Yosemite Valley.

-The High Sierra offers draw-dropping viewpoints, spectacular hiking and some fabulous campgrounds.
-Do be mindful that such high altitudes can cause altitude sickness so take it easy if you feel lightheaded, shortness of breath or have a headache when hiking at these altitudes.
+The High Sierra offers draw-dropping viewpoints, spectacular hiking, and some fabulous campgrounds.
+Do be mindful that such high altitudes can cause altitude sickness so take it easy if you feel lightheaded, have shortness of breath, or have a headache when hiking at these altitudes.

 Sunrise & Sunset in Yosemite

 With the idea of getting an early start and beating the crowds, why not enjoy a spectacular Yosemite sunrise.
 In summer you are going to want to be in position as early as 5.30 am for the best sunrise views.

 The most popular place for a Yosemite sunrise is the Tunnel View Lookout just outside the Valley.
 The parking area on highway 41 offers views over the entire Yosemite Valley; Half Dome, El Capitan, and Bridalveil Falls.
 From the first light on the Valley floor, each of Yosemite’s most famous sights is lit up one by one in a magical display.
 However, as this is the most popular place for sunrise, you may have to jockey for a spot during busy times.